 Multi-link operation (MLO) enables a non-AP MLD to discover, authenticate, associate, and set up multiple links with an AP MLD.
 Each link enables channel access and frame exchanges between the non-AP MLD and the AP MLD based on the supported capabilities exchanged during association.

+An STA, which is affiliated with an MLD, may select and manage its operating parameters independently from the other STA(s) affiliated with the same MLD, unless specified otherwise. (#1057, 2319)

+NOTE – For example, each AP, which is affiliated with an AP MLD, may select its BSS color corresponding to the BSS that the AP generates differently. (#1057, 2319)

 TGbe editor: Please modify the subclause 35.3.5.4 (Usage and Rules of Multi-Link element in the context of multi-link (re)setup) as follows:

-TGbe editor: Please note that the baseline of this subclause 35.3.5.4 is 397r6 (which was modified from D0.4)
+TGbe editor: Please note that the baseline of this subclause 35.3.5.4 is 397r7 (which was modified from D0.4)